Rutledge Lane, Melbourne, Victoria © Ashlea Wheeler

 There’s more to Melbourne than meets the eye.
 Go off the beaten path as you discover Melbourne by seeking out the city’s hidden gems.

 By Ashlea Wheeler

-Underground bars, rooftop cafes, colourful laneways, and grand interiors - Melbourne has so many hidden gems that it would take years to discover them all.
-We explored this secretive city and found all the best spots that you won’t see listed in guidebooks.
+Underground bars, rooftop cafés, colourful laneways, and grand interiors – Melbourne has so many hidden gems that it would take years to discover them all.
+The best part?
+The city reinvents itself often, so there's always something new to add to the list.

 For those who love to stumble upon street art, Hosier Lane is a goldmine.
-This narrow laneway, which comes off Flinders Street near Federation Square, has messy but mesmerising murals and graffiti plastered over every surface.
+This narrow Melbourne laneway has messy but mesmerising murals and graffiti plastered over every surface.
 The art here is constantly changing, so you might spot an artist painting a new piece as you wander along.
-Rutledge Lane, which comes off Hosier, is equally as colourful - even the garbage bins in this alley are covered in graffiti.
+Rutledge Lane, which comes off Hosier, is equally as colourful – even the garbage bins in this alley are covered in graffiti.

 If you’ve ever wondered what it would be like to eat Aussie comfort food while seated in a decommissioned train carriage that has been placed on a rooftop (and who hasn’t?), here’s your chance to try it.
 Easey’s serves classic meals like fish & chips or burgers, and is also a street art gallery and music venue featuring new and classic hip hop beats from the resident DJ.
 Melbourne’s reputation as a grungy trend-setter is truly ingrained in this Collingwood space.